Belarus: European airlines halt flights amid outrage over plane arrest | DW | 25.05.2021

 Belarus, which said it stopped the plane over a security threat, claimed Western countries were making "unfounded accusations" about the event for political reasons.

-On Tuesday, Belarus said it had invited European, US and international aviation officials to investigate the incident, according to Reuters news agency.
+On Tuesday, Belarus said it had invited European, US and international aviation officials to investigate the incident.

 Russia, an ally of Belarus, has defended Minsk's handling of the crisis.